asifzubair/cheatsheets/general/genomics.md

 {if(!max||count[read]>max){max=count[read];maxRead=read};if(count[read]==1){unique++}}; \
 print total,unique,unique*100/total,maxRead,count[maxRead],count[maxRead]*100/total}'
 ```
-The output would look something like this for some RNA-seq data:
+The output would look something like this for RNA-seq data:
 `99115 60567 61.1078 ACCTCAGGA 354 0.357161`

 This is telling you: